Pushing power further

 Your partner in power management

 As your partner in power management, we are in constant pursuit of pushing the limits of power: developing new process, packaging and circuit-design technologies to deliver the best devices for your application.
 We’re committed to working alongside you to solve key power design challenges – increasing power density, extending battery life, reducing electromagnetic interference (EMI), enhancing power and signal integrity, and making systems even safer.
 It’s our mission to make more innovation possible for engineers everywhere.
+Watch this video to learn about how TI is pushing power further.

 New power products